-As actors seeking regime survival, we expect governments to act against their opposition.
-And because much of NGOs’ foreign funding is routed through the formal banking sector, governments have a low-cost and reliable administrative means deny NGOs access to foreign resources.
-Governments’ threat perception about the foreign-funded NGO sector is increased further because they recognize that governments gain legitimacy, in part, by providing public goods.
-When an NGO sector that is bolstered by foreign aid, and increasingly critical of local government, replaces government as the key supplier of public goods, governments feel politically insecure.
+As actors seeking regime survival, we expect governments to act against their critics.
+And because much of foreign funding for NGOs is routed through the formal banking sector, governments have a low-cost and reliable administrative means deny them access to these resources.
+Governments’ anxiety about the foreign-funded NGO sector increases because they recognize that they gain legitimacy, in part, by providing public goods.
+When the NGO sector replaces the state as the key supplier of these goods, governments feel politically insecure.
 Not surprisingly, they have compelling political incentives to crack down on the NGO sector.

-Are government’s actions costless?
+But are government’s actions against these organizations costless?
 For example, suppose these actions lead to citizen outrage, and people flood the streets.
 After all, NGOs are supposed to have deep connections with people.
 NGOs supply them with merit goods and services, or advocate on their behalf.
 Yet very few such sustained protests have taken place.
-Perhaps, this is where the corrosive effects of foreign aid on the health of the civil society can best be discerned.
-Governments are emboldened to crack down because they anticipate little domestic backlash.
+Perhaps, this is where the corrosive effects of foreign aid on the health of civil society can best be discerned.
+Governments are emboldened to target NGOs because they anticipate little domestic backlash.
 They believe that internationally funded NGOs are not well-rooted in the local community.
-Consequently, NGOs do not have a vocal domestic constituency that feels ownership, rises up in support of NGOs, and imposes political costs on governments.
+And in many cases, NGOs do not have a vocal domestic constituency that feels ownership, rises up in support of them, and imposes political costs on governments.

 Why this disconnect?
-A common criticism is that NGOs are more responsive to donors’ concerns as opposed to the needs of the communities they serve.
-This means that NGOs are advocating for issues that are important to Western audiences, not to local people.
-Second, even the public goods they supply may not be of the appropriate type, a common criticism of foreign aid.
+A common criticism is that NGOs are more responsive to donors’ concerns than those of the communities they serve.
+This means that NGOs are advocating for issues that are important to Western audiences, not to the people with whom they are working.
+Second, even the public goods they supply may not be of the appropriate type, an accusation that is often leveled against foreign aid.
 Finally, there is arguably a reputational problem (Smith, 2012).
-NGOs are sometimes viewed as a part of the “aid establishment” that is disconnected with local people.
-NGO scandals such as the recent Oxfam case provides credence to the view that even internationally acclaimed humanitarian organizations sometimes behave in unprincipled ways and show little respect for the countries in which they function.
+NGOs are sometimes viewed as a part of the “aid establishment” that is disconnected from the groups they try to help.
+NGO scandals, such as the recent Oxfam case, provide credence to the view that even internationally acclaimed humanitarian organizations sometimes behave in unprincipled ways and show little respect for the countries in which they function.

-Thus, while the crackdown on NGOs reflects a larger trend in democracy recession, it also raises serious questions about the legitimacy of the Western-funded NGO model, the wisdom of funneling foreign aid through NGOs that also delegitimizes local governments, and NGOs’ insistence on portraying all sorts of issues as “rights.”
+Thus, while the crackdown on NGOs reflects a larger trend in democracy recession, it also raises serious questions about the legitimacy of the Western-funded NGO model, the wisdom of funneling foreign aid through NGOs that also delegitimize local governments, and NGOs’ insistence on portraying all sorts of issues as “rights.”
 Fundamentally, it forces scholars to confront an important issue: can Western funding purchase the NGO sector abroad?
 Or, does a viable and political resilient NGO sector need to be endogenous, homegrown, and rooted in the local community?

 NGOs and the Washington Consensus